Prompt Engineering Guide

 Self-Calibration

 One challenge with LLMs is that they can deliver both correct and incorrect answers with the same level of confidence, making it hard to know which ones to trust.
-Self-Calibration2 addresses this by prompting the model to assess its own output after generating a response.
+Self-Calibration addresses this by prompting the model to assess its own output after generating a response.
 It helps LLM to spot mistakes and reduce the chances of false positives or negatives.

 Self-Refine

-Self-Refine3 works a bit like how humans approach tasks: we create a rough draft, then improve it by reviewing and refining.
+Self-Refine works a bit like how humans approach tasks: we create a rough draft, then improve it by reviewing and refining.
 In this technique, LLMs follow a similar process.
 They generate an initial output, then iteratively refine it step by step, boosting both accuracy and quality as they go.

 Reversing Chain-of-Thought (RCoT)